 I reached out to some of my blogging friends and fellow moms who also happen to parent children with sensory challenges.

 Even if you follow all these tips, that does not mean your child won't have a sensory meltdown over the holidays.
-However, I know many of these strategies will help to decrease sensory meltdowns and give you tools to use if your child does have one.
+However, I know many of these strategies will help to manage sensory meltdowns and give you tools to use if your child does have one.

 Tip #1 – Use a Sensory Calm Down Bag